As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Point and shoot Digital Cameras

-Point and shoot cameras also come with a built-in zoom lens allowing you to take a variety of subjects quickly and easily.
+Point-and-shoot cameras often come with a built-in zoom lens allowing you to take a variety of subjects quickly and easily.

 Film Cameras